AnonymousSubmissionEuroCrypt2021/A-Deeper-Look-at-Machine-Learning-Based-Cryptanalysis-v5/README.md

 ## Requirements

 This project was coded in python3.6
-Requires libraries can be found in requirements.txt The version of the library will be release soon
+Requires libraries can be found in requirements.txt.
+Version of the libraries will be release soon

 ## Reproductibility